2lambda123/cisco-sto-uefi-secure-bootloader/shim-review/README.md

 ### Which files in this repo are the logs for your build?
 This should include logs for creating the buildroots, applying patches, doing the build, creating the archives, etc.
 *******************************************************************************
-The log file is: https://wwwin-github.cisco.com/jaguars/jaguars-shim/blob/dev/shim-review/build.log [UPDATE IN EXT REPO]
+The log file is: https://github.com/cisco/sto-uefi-secure-bootloader/blob/rel_5/shim-review/build.log

 *******************************************************************************
 ### What changes were made since your SHIM was last signed?